Understanding Communication Between Docker Containers

 • Connection establishing permissions from iptables

-Also, for communication between the host and containers, it is mandatory that iptables settings and port mapping is done correctly to transfer packets between the docker container and hosts.
+For communication between the host and containers, it is mandatory that iptables settings and port mapping are done correctly to transfer packets between the docker container and hosts.

 Let us understand container linking and port exposure by an example.
 We will link apache2 and MySQL-server containers using docker command line tools.